hermidalc/ml-lung-cancer/README.md

-# ML Prediction of Prognosis in Early-Stage Lung Cancer
+# ML Prediction in Lung Cancer

 ## Environment and Analysis Pipeline Setup